Transia-RnD/XrplCSharp/CONTRIBUTING.md

 ## Generate reference docs

 You can see the complete reference documentation at [`XrplCSharp` docs](https://c.xrpl.org).
-You can also generate them locally using `docfx`
+You can also generate them locally using `cd DocFx && docfx`

 This updates `docs/` at the top level, where GitHub Pages looks for the docs.